mathisbot/opengl-fps/README.md

   <h3 align="center">OpenGL FPS</h3>

   <p align="center">
-    This project aims to recreate a simple FPS in C using OpenGL and SDL2.
+    This repository is a simple FPS game made in C using OpenGL and SDL2.
   </p>
 </div>